aws/secrets-store-csi-driver-provider-aws/README.md

 ### Client-Side Rate-Limitting to Kubernetes API server

-To mount each secret in each pod, the AWS CSI provider looks up the region of the pod and the role ARN associated with the service account by calling the Kubernetes APIs.
+To mount each secret in each pod, the AWS CSI provider looks up the Region of the pod and the role ARN associated with the service account by calling the Kubernetes APIs.
 You can increase the value of `qps` and `burst` if you notice the provider is throttled by client-side limits to the API server.

 If you use Helm to install the provider, append the `--set-json 'k8sThrottlingParams={"qps": "<custom qps>", "burst": "<custom qps>"}'` flag during the install step.